LAKE EFFECT SUMMARY

 Lake Flake Scale: * 1 Flake

-Our first pure lake effect event in a about a month was a brief one which focuses on the snowbelt areas of southern Lewis and Oswego counties.
+Our first pure lake effect event in a about a month was a brief one which focused on the snowbelt areas of southern Lewis and Oswego counties.

 This event was